kavin256/trails/README.md

-# React-Native-trails-monorepo-offline-first
+# Trails
-Trails - React Native offline first mono-repo mobile application
+“Trails” — a travel planner that works 100% offline and syncs later.
+A React Native offline-first mono-repo mobile application